hendrikboom3/Text-generation/README.md

 ### Context

 I have no idea whether this could possibly fit with my as yet nonexistent project to randomly generate cities.
 That requires a geometry database.

+### Ordinal program.

+Neext project, to count ordinals.
+Not the trouble with ordinals is that given any mechanism for gennerating them, there's another bigger one that hasn't been covered yet.
+Not to mention that to get to $$\omega$$ there's in infinite number of them to enumerate first, so it's necessary to skip a lot of them.
+I think I'm going to have to just start and see what happens.